sharkrf/osw-http-api/README.md

 alias will not be sent to the network.
 If *no_inband* is set to 1, in-band DMR data like GPS position or talker alias will not be sent to the modem.
+If *gen_talker_alias_to_modem* is set to 1, a talker alias will be generated to the stream sent to the modem based on the information available in the DMR ID database.
 If *force_src_id* is set to other than 0, then the source ID of all DMR calls received by the modem will be replaced with this ID.
+*tglist* is the preferred talkgroup list.
+Valid values are: default and tgif.
 The *default_cross_mode_src_id* will be used as the source ID for DMR calls in cross modem modes if the original source callsign can't be parsed to a valid DMR ID.